 Lesotho is a small, landlocked, and mountainous economy, which is entirely surrounded by South Africa.
 This geographic particularity has an important impact on Lesotho’s economy.

-Total trade with the EU summed up to € 311 million in 2022.
-The EU is Lesotho's second most important trading partner with a share of 17.7%.
-About 33% of Lesotho's exports go to the European market, making it the second most important export market.
+Total trade with the EU summed up to €408 million in 2023.
+The EU is Lesotho's second most important trading partner with a share of 16.5%.
+About 45% of Lesotho's exports go to the EU, making it the most important export market.

 Only a small fraction of Lesotho's exports to the European market are eligible for EBA preferences.